 What is Falafel?
 Falafel is Middle Eastern dish prepared using fava beans or chickpeas, or a combination of the two.
+I have tried just with chickpea and combining both and it tastes amazing too.
 The use of chickpeas is predominant in most Middle Eastern countries.
 The dish is usually made with chickpeas in Syria, Lebanon, Jordan, Israel and Palestine.
 (Source – Wikipedia)

 My family is a big fan of falafel sandwich.
 We always go to this one restaurant in Toronto which has delicious falafel and zaatar manakeesh (my favourite).
 I have not tried making manakeesh at home, it is like Middle Eastern pizza but I do make falafel sandwiches at home.